Federal Building and U.S. Courthouse, Milwaukee

 View map [nongovernment site]

-The Milwaukee Federal Building and U.S. Courthouse is one of the last bastions of Romanesque Revival architecture in the Midwest and houses both a U.S. District and U.S. Bankruptcy court.
-On the latest (2016) Tenant Satisfaction Survey, 91% of respondents gave a four or five rating (on a five-point scale) for both the building and GSA services.
+The Milwaukee Federal Building and U.S. Courthouse is one of the last bastions of Romanesque Revival architecture in the midwest and houses both a U.S. District and U.S. Bankruptcy court.
+More information about the building, including history, architecture, and significance, can be found here.

 For more building information, service calls, or to schedule a tour, use the contacts at top right.
 For other federal government information, call toll-free 1-844-USA-GOV1.

 Parking is available at the 411 E. Wisconsin Office Building (adjacent to the courthouse) and on Jackson Street between Wisconsin Avenue and Mason Street or between Clybourn and Michigan streets.
 One-hour metered parking is available across the street from the courthouse.
 No public parking is available on the streets bordering the courthouse or within the courthouse garage.